gchauvet/vertx-async/README.md

 ### Multiple callbacks

-Make sure to always calling the callback instead of a {@code return} procedural programming statement style, otherwise you will cause multiple callbacks and unpredictable behavior in many cases.
+Make sure to always calling the callback instead of a `return` procedural programming statement style, otherwise you will cause multiple callbacks and unpredictable behavior in many cases.

 ## Documentation